 (b) The influence of habitat heterogeneity on metapopulation robustness Increasing differences in optimal trait values between sites (Δθ=θi-θj) corresponds to greater regional differences in the conditions that favor alternative trait complexes, which we interpret here as greater habitat heterogeneity.
 Although trait heritability among salmonids is variable, most life history traits show h2<0.5 , and we largely focus additional analyses on that range.
 If both populations are isolated, natural selection will direct the mean trait values of both populations towards their respective optima, such that μi(t)→θi as t→∞.
 With the onset of straying, we find that increasingly divergent trait optima generally lower NT and exaggerate ΔN (figure [fig:thetadiffN]), such that the biomass distribution becomes increasingly uneven.
 The impact of habitat heterogeneity on the portfolio effect and recovery time is more complex, serving to emphasize the nonlinear relationship between rates of straying and metapopulation robustness.
 As habitat heterogeneity increases, alternative stable states appear for lower straying rates – with the crossing of the fold bifurcation, accompanied by a peak in the PE – whereas the magnitude of increase in the PE increases (figure [fig:thetaPE]a), reducing recovery time (figure [fig:relaxtheta]).
-For increased rates of straying, greater habitat heterogeneity erodes the PE and increases the recovery time (figure [fig:thetaPE]a, figure [fig:relaxtheta]) Taken together, habitat heterogeneity, as measured as the differences in trait optima between two habitats, promotes robustness when straying rates are low, but erodes robustness when straying rates are high. (c) The effects of density dependent straying If we assume that the rate of straying is density dependent, the probability that an individual strays m0 determines the rate of straying within the population, such that m(t) becomes lower as N(t) increases due to the effects of collective decision-making (Eq. [eq:ddm]).
+For increased rates of straying, greater habitat heterogeneity erodes the PE and increases the recovery time (figure [fig:thetaPE]a, figure [fig:relaxtheta]) Taken together, habitat heterogeneity, as measured as the differences in trait optima between two habitats, promotes robustness when straying rates are low, but erodes robustness when straying rates are high. (c) The effects of density-dependent straying If we assume that the rate of straying is density dependent, the probability that an individual strays m0 determines the rate of straying within the population, such that m(t) becomes lower as N(t) increases due to the effects of collective decision-making (Eq. [eq:ddm]).
 Density dependence alters the straying rate at steady state population densities because 0<m*<m0, and this serves to rescale both the strength of the PE as well as the recovery time, but importantly does not change the qualitative nature of our findings for constant straying rates.
-In the alternative stable state regime, because the each population exists at different steady state densities, there are likewise two alternative straying rates (mi*,mj*): the higher straying rate is associated with the low-density population, and the lower straying rate is associated with the high-density population.
+In the alternative stable state regime, because each population exists at different steady state densities, there are likewise two alternative straying rates (mi*,mj*): the higher straying rate is associated with the low-density population, and the lower straying rate is associated with the high-density population.
 We assessed metapopulation robustness across a range of (mi*,mj*) values by varying m0, which is positively and linearly related to (mi*,mj*).

-The recovery times for systems with constant and density dependent straying both show similar trends for a given m and m* (figure [fig:relax]c,d), however there are some distinct quantitative differences.
+The recovery times for systems with constant and density-dependent straying both show similar trends for a given m and m* (figure [fig:relax]c,d), however there are some distinct quantitative differences.
 When the straying rate and trait heritability are low, near-collapse of both populations result in longer than expected recovery times, whereas in the alternative stable state regime (higher m*), the recovery times for different disturbance types are very similar to systems with a constant m (figure [fig:relax]c; note difference in x-axis scales).
 There is greater similarity in the recovery times for constant and density dependent m systems when trait heritability is high.